By Tech Powered Dad | August 22, 2012

 For teachers, the TI-Nspire CAS series has dynamic capabilities that can’t be matched by any other graphing calculator.
 As a simple example, on one screen you can have a graph, its equation, and its table.
 Use the point and click touchpad to drag the graph into another shape, and the equation and table will adjust in sync.
 The applications of this kind of interconnectedness between data representations are endless.
 Generally speaking, the TI-Nspire CX CAS is just plain better as a learning device in virtually every way.
 In addition to simplifying inputs of equations and algebraic commands, it also has geometry software, notes features, and spreadsheet capabilities the TI-89 Titanium can’t touch.

-As much as I love both of these calculators, in a head to head battle, I’ve got to recommend the TI-Nspire CX CAS.
+As much as I love both of these calculators, in a head to head battle, I’ve got to recommend picking up a TI-Nspire CX CAS.
 I went with the Nspire CAS for my math team and have found it to be a great decision.
 We won the Illinois state math team championship this past spring, and I definitely attribute some of our success to the CAS.
 It’s got all of the latest bells and whistles, a much better display, and I find it much, much easier to use than the TI-89 Titanium (and so do my students that use it every day), mainly due to its graphing interface and math print inputting.
 Now that Texas Instruments has given differential equations, 3D graphing, and color capabilities to the TI-Nspire CX CAS, it’s taken the series to a whole new level.
 I’m really only scratching the surface of what the TI-Nspire CX CAS can do in this review.
-I recommend you pick up your TI-Nspire CX CAS on Amazon since they offer low prices and free shipping.

-If you have any trouble getting started with your CAS, please pick up a copy of my book TI-Nspire Tutorials Vol 2: Using CAS Features like a Champion.
+If you have any trouble getting started with your CAS, check out my book TI-Nspire Tutorials Vol 2: Using CAS Features like a Champion.
 You can learn the same techniques I use with my math team students on the CAS.